waywardphilosopher/parami/content/docs/knowing.md

 We've got three texts to read this time.
 First, we'll be looking at *Braiding Sweetgrass* by Robin Wall Kimmerer, exploring the relationships between indigenous ways of knowing and scientific knowledge.

-After this, we'll move into fiction, and read Mary Shelley's famous novel, *Frankenstein*, or to give the book it's full title, *Frankenstein: Or, the Modern Prometheus.* The subtitle tells us that this is a book all about knowledge.
+After this, we'll move into fiction, and read Mary Shelley's famous novel, *Frankenstein*, or to give the book its full title, *Frankenstein: Or, the Modern Prometheus.* The subtitle tells us that this is a book all about knowledge.
 Prometheus was the Greek figure who stole the knowledge of fire from the gods to give to humankind.

 We're also going to be making use of the classic study of the philosophy of science — *What is This Thing Called Science?* by Alan Chalmers